1930 International Lawn Tennis Challenge

 The 1930 International Lawn Tennis Challenge was the 25th edition of what is now known as the Davis Cup.
 For the silver anniversary, 24 teams would enter the Europe Zone, while 4 would enter the America Zone.

 The United States defeated Italy in the Inter-Zonal play-off, but would lose to France in the Challenge Round, giving France their fourth straight title, in the sixth straight Challenge Round matchup between these teams.
-The final was played at Stade Roland Garros in Paris, France on 25–27 July.
+The final was played 25–27 July at Stade Roland Garros in Paris.